mirzafahad/mirzafahad.github.io/_posts/2025-10-16-unlock-gpu-power.md

 cpu_gray = gpu_gray.download()
 ```

 If this code runs without exceptions, your OpenCV-CUDA installation is working correctly.
-If you get errors (like `AttributeError` or `cv2.error`), it means CUDA modules aren't properly installed—revisit the installation steps above.
+If you get errors (like `AttributeError` or `cv2.error`), it means CUDA modules aren't properly installed, revisit the installation steps above.

 ## OpenCV-CUDA Benchmark